mostjs/core/docs/api.rst

   schedulerRelativeTo :: Offset -> Scheduler -> Scheduler

-Create a new Scheduler with origin (i.e., zero time) at the specified :ref:`Offset <Time>` in the provided Scheduler.
+Create a new :ref:`Scheduler` with origin (i.e., zero time) at the specified :ref:`Offset <Time>` with the provided :ref:`Scheduler`.

-When implementing higher-order stream combinators, this function can be used to create a Scheduler with local time for each "inner" stream.
+When implementing higher-order :ref:`Stream` combinators, this function can be used to create a :ref:`Scheduler` with local time for each "inner" :ref:`Stream`.

 .. code-block:: javascript